walkerjameschris/loss-model/README.md

 ## Introduction

-A repo containing code to estimate a mortgage loss model using open source loss data from the Freddie Mae loan-level mortgage performance data repository.
-The code base compares machine learning methods ranging from OLS and GAMs to XGBoost and Neural Nets.
+A repo containing code to estimate a mortgage loss model using open source loss data from the Freddie Mac loan-level mortgage performance data repository.
+The code base compares machine learning methods ranging from OLS and XGBoost and Neural Nets with PyTorch.

 ## Contents